 From the outside, you can't tell the scale of a handpan.
 But it turns out the names of handpan scales aren't all that helpful either.
 I'm sure you've come across names like these when listening to different handpans: Pygmy, Kurd, La Sirena, Celtic Minor.
 What does it mean?

 The handpan art form is still young and the names of sound models haven't been standardized across makers yet.
 Apart from the few handpan tunings that are actually based on the traditional scale terminology it's hard to navigate handpan scales.

 If choosing the scale of your first handpan feels confusing, this article is for you.
 After reading this, you'll be able to broadly recognize handpan scales, and you'll know how to pick a handpan that resonates most with you.

 How to Approach Handpan Scales

 A typical handpan has 8 or 9 notes.
-If that sounds limiting, remember that each handpan notes contains at least 3 frequencies (the fundamental note, the octave and the compound fifth on a 1:2:3 ratio).
+If that sounds limiting... remember that each handpan note holds at least 3 frequencies (the fundamental note, the octave and the compound fifth on a 1:2:3 ratio).
 That rich layered sound is what makes handpans so satisfying.
 Besides, the concept of handpans works precisely because of its limited number of notes, not in spite of it.
-It's more primarily intuitive (not intellectual) which means you get to create music freely (without worrying about music theory).
+As a result, the handpan is primarily intuitive (not intellectual) which means you get to create music freely without worrying too much about music theory.

 But since the handpan is limited to one scale... picking the right scale is still important!
 But how do you pick a handpan?
-I don't you know about you but I'm not classically trained...
-I never studied music but I trained my ears to recognize the 'sound flavor' in each scale.
-You can do it too.
+Look, I don't you know about you... but I'm not classically trained.
+I never studied music but I did train my ears to recognize the 'sound flavor' in each handpan scale.
+And I think you can do it too.

-All handpan scales pretty much fall into one of 3 categories:
+All handpan scales pretty much fall into one of three categories: